Erikdekamps/kingly_layouts/README.md

 from `None` to `Extra Large`.

 * **Horizontal & Vertical Padding**: Space inside the layout container.
+* For **Full Width (Background Only)** layouts, horizontal padding is added *inside* the main content alignment, providing extra space around the content.
+* For **Edge to Edge** layouts, horizontal padding is applied from the viewport edge.
 * **Gap**: Space between columns within the layout.
 * **Horizontal & Vertical Margin**: Space outside the layout container.